Rebranding universities and changing the way they market.Market Study

 Those might pass for r branding but they are just tactics.

 Universities believe they are most important.
-These minor changes certainly live under umbrella of rebranding universities and must to be considered.
+These minor changes certainly live under the umbrella of rebranding universities and must be considered.

-But rebranding is MUCH more. colleges and universities need to wake-up to real rebranding.
-The kind that aspects attracts more admissions.
+But rebranding is MUCH more. colleges and universities need to wake up to real rebranding.
+The kind that aspects attract more admissions.

 What REALLY makes attending your university more valuable than another?